-To set a non-default port value to enhance security for the FTP Server, see "FTP Server" on page 121.
+To set a non-default port value to enhance security for the FTP Server.
 You can specify any port from 5001 to 32768.

 - Use the case-sensitive User Name and Password for Administrator or Device User to log on.
 For Administrator, apc is the default for User Name and Password.
 For the Device User, the defaults are device for User Name and apc for Password. - 3.
-Use the get command to transmit the text of a log to your local drive.
+Use the get command to transmit the text of a log to your local drive. ftp>get event.txt

 '''

-ftp>get event.txt

 or

 ftp>get data.txt

 '''